Leader-board/OA-and-Interviews/Online Assessments.md

   - If \(_n_ < 20\), a O(2<sup>_n_</sup>) solution should be fine.

-A good idea is to start from an inefficient solution and work your way upwards, improving the complexity along the way.
-You could find out (for HackerRank) that a supposedly inefficient solution actually works well!
+A good idea is to start from an inefficient solution and work your way upwards, improving the complexity along the way (there's a saying out there that goes along the lines of "pick the weakest/slowest solution that works").
+You could find out (for
+HackerRank) that a supposedly inefficient solution actually works well!
 Also note that while an inefficient but working solution will get you some points, an efficient but broken solution is useless as no marks are given for “effort” (in general).
 Plus you can often “game” the system a bit in such cases to collect a few more points by leveraging the properties of edge cases, for instance.
 Similarly, don't bother about "beautifying" or making code clean unless otherwise asked to - most of the time, your code will not even be read at all!
 Working and efficient but dirty code is almost always better than clean code that doesn't work.

 A common question is whether you can look up on the internet when completing these tests.
 The answer is generally yes, unless you’ve been